nspcc-dev/neofs-spec/01-arch/04-object_split.md

 ## Large objects split

 NeoFS has a limit on the maximal physically stored single object size.
-If there is a large object exceeding that `MaxObjectSize`, it will be split into a series of smaller objects that are logically linked together.
+If there is a large object exceeding configured `MaxObjectSize`, it will be split into a series of smaller objects that are logically linked together.

-For each part of the original object's payload, a separate object with own `ObjectID` will be created.
-The large object will not be physically present in the system, but it will be reconstructed from the object parts when requested.
+For each part of the original object's payload, a separate object with its own `ObjectID` will be created.
+Large object will not be physically present in the system, but it will be reconstructed from object parts when requested.

-There are two active versions of the split objects, both are supported, but the second one is more flexible and support attributes-based ACL rules.
+There are two active versions of split objects, both are supported, but second one is more flexible and supports attribute-based ACL rules.
 The first one is kept for backward compatibility only.
-All objects participating in the split have the `Split` headers set.
+All objects participating in the split have `Split` headers set.
 Depending on the place in the split hierarchy, it has different field combinations.

 ### Object Split V1